cloudfoundry/diego-notes/README.md

 When an ActualLRP cannot be placed because there are no resources to place it, the Auctioneer leaves the `ActualLRP` in the `UNCLAIMED` state and sets the `PlacementError` field.
 Whenever the `ActualLRP` transitions out of the `UNCLAIMED` state the `PlacementError` should be cleared.

 There are multiple reasons why an `ActualLRP` may fail to be placed; these should be communicated to the user.
 For example, in the presence of placement pool rules it is possible that the Auctioneer simply cannot find appropriate host Cells (`PlacementError="found no compatible cells"`).
-Alternatively, the Auctioneer may *find* appropriate Cells but all those Cells might be full (`PlacementError="insufficient capacity"`).
+Alternatively, the Auctioneer may *find* appropriate Cells but all those Cells might be full (`PlacementError="insufficient resources"`).

 Diego continues to attempt to schedule `UNCLAIMED` `ActualLRP`s.
 Should an operator add spare capacity, Diego will automatically schedule the `ActualLRP`s.